The Biggest Budgeting Mistakes People Make

 Many people make the mistake of not tracking how much they spend throughout the month.
 By right, they should follow their spending and compare it with the budget that they initially set.
 That way, you can make adjustments when you understand where your money goes.

-Failing To Have An Emergency Fund
+4. Not Having An Emergency Fund

 When an emergency happens, it’s like throwing a wrench into the machinery that is your budget.
 Emergencies are unplanned, and quite often they’re expensive, too.
 What you need to do is set aside some money in an emergency fund.